 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1238430469538210&amp;ev=PageView&amp;noscript=1">

-We've heard your questions in our #AskTheExpert blog and on social media.
-So, we're back again and eager to answer them!
+We've heard your questions using #AskTheExpert about airboat rides, so we're back again and eager to answer them!

 Let's get started...